 Fees: $4,995 per person

-The fee includes all expenses related to the program, including housing, meals, trips, and health insurance coverage for international participants.
+The fee includes all expenses related to the program, including housing, meals, and trips.
 Participants are responsible for incidental expenses.

 Each week, the program includes a variety of talks and discussions on American culture, government, and economics.
 Topics include: